sy-harabi/sy-harabi.github.io/_posts/2024-05-12-Starting-A-New-Blog.md

 title:  "Getting Started with Rewriting My Bot"
 ---

-# Getting Started with Rewriting My Bot
+# Why I Started to Rewrite and My Goals

 I first started playing Screeps in August 2022, so it’s been about 2 years since then.
 Up until now, I've focused on writing my own bot, which has been a fun and wonderful experience.
 However, I've recently felt the need to entirely rewrite my bot.